Garden Guide Training

 - Commit to two years of volunteer service as a Garden Guide

 - Lead at least 12 tours each year

 - Prepare and research current seasonal highlights for scheduled tours

 - Arrive 30 minutes early to check in with BBG staff and meet with other Garden Guides

 - Provide timely notification of any change in your schedule and availability

 - Attend plant walks and occasional special trainings about new gardens or programs

 - Free admission to Brooklyn Botanic Garden

-- Monthly “refresher” workshops covering current and interesting topics and Garden updates
+- Monthly refresher workshops and plant walks covering current events, interesting topics, and Garden updates

 - Invitation to the annual Volunteer Recognition Dinner